anubhavaryal/ImageModifier/README.md

 A simple program that allows you to perform basic modifications on an image and save it.

 ## How to Use
-1. Download `ImageModifier.jar` and run it.
+1. Download `ImageModifier.jar` (requires Java 15) or the source code and run it.
 2. Navigate to **Settings** and ensure that the program is using the correct values
     - The thread count should default to the number of available processors on your computer.
     - The thread timeout time should default to 30 seconds (30000 milliseconds).